 If you notice any leaking fluid, it could be a sign of bad brake lines.
 Your brake lines should last the life of your car.
 However, debris or rough driving could cause cracks or holes in the lines.

 The easiest way to check for a brake line leak is by holding a flashlight under your car.
-If you notice drips on the inside of your wheels, rust spots along the lines or any wet or dry fluid streaks, you could have a leak.
+If you notice drips on the inside of your wheels, rust spots along the lines, or any wet or dry fluid streaks, you could be dealing with a brake line leak.

-If your brake lines are cracked, broken, frayed, brittle or corroded, call Christian Brothers Automotive.
+If your brake lines are cracked, broken, frayed, brittle or corroded, call the professional experts at Christian Brothers Automotive.
 One of our ASE-certified technicians will take a look and determine whether your brake lines are the problem.

-If the brake lines are damaged, our skilled mechanics will remove the old line, put a new brake line in place and refill new brake fluid to the system.
+If the brake lines are damaged, our skilled mechanics will remove the old line, put a new brake line in place and refill new brake fluid into the system.

 If you notice a problem with your car’s brake lines (or any part of the brake system), call Christian Brothers Automotive to schedule a brake inspection.
 It is imperative to ensure your brakes are routinely inspected if any issues arise to protect you and your family – as well as others on the road.

-If your brake lines are cracked, broken, frayed, brittle, or even corroded, let your local mechanic at Christian Brothers take a look right away.
+Just like above, if your brake lines are cracked, broken, frayed, brittle, or have other signs of corrosion, let your local mechanic at Christian Brothers perform an inspection right away.
 A skilled technician will be able to determine where the damage has occurred while being able to provide a solution that is meant to last.